-In this guide we’ll take a look at the best shed paints on the market.
+In this guide we’ll take a look at the best shed paints for the UK market.

 I’ve compared colour, quality, longevity and cost

 to give you my top recommendations.

 This Cuprinol 5 Litre Shed Paint comes in an amazing range of sophisticated shades that can transform outdoor structures and fences quickly and easily.
 The product is suitable for sheds and fences as well as garden furniture.

 I found this is the best shed paint I’ve used, both with a brush and a sprayer.
 The coverage was excellent and transformed my tired summer house in a day, even though the wood was dark, stained and a bit mouldy in places.

 The paint was quite thick and went on easily.
 I used two coats as my summerhouse has been a bit neglected and I wanted to get a really even, opaque finish.
 However, on well cared for wood, one coat may well be sufficient.
 The finish is a soft matt and allows the wood grain to subtly show through.
 I chose the Willow colour which is a lovely soft sage green and I am very pleased with the result.

 The paint is water based making it easy to clean up after the job is done.
 The paint was also completely dry after a couple of hours.
 During a rain shower a few days later I noticed that the water just ran off the treated surfaces like water off a duck’s back – perfect!

 I’ve used Cuprinol paints before and have found that they keep wood looking good better than competitor brands.
 In my opinion this is the best shed paint on the market.

 This Ronseal 5 Litre Shed Paint is suitable for sheds and fences.
 It covers well in one coat and in my experience will stay looking good for a couple of years.
 The paint goes on well, soaking in to even rough sawn timber fences and sheds and dries in a couple of hours on a reasonably warm day.
 It can be used with a brush or sprayer.